-The Product Focused Community: The Hard Sell Approach
+The Product Community: The Hard Sell Approach

-The resulting business model has been successful for over a decade, but this more nuanced approach to community leaves a lot of tricky decisions for the team responsible for it.
+A more nuanced approach to community leaves a lot of tricky decisions for the team responsible for it.
 Should you prevent users from talking about competitors?
 How aggressively?
 When is the right time to bring up your product?

-Choosing the right approach
+Choosing the Right Approach

-- What kind of branding does your product already have?
+What kind of branding does your product already have?
 Do you want your community to reinforce it, change it or grow it?

-- What kind of return are you looking for on your investment?
+What kind of return are you looking for on your investment?
 Is a community a running expense, or do you need it to turn a profit?

-- How long are you going to be running your community for?
+How long are you going to be running your community for?
 Do you want it to still be around in ten years (maybe with some of the same users) or is it tied to a short-term product launch?

 There’s no perfect solution, and the best laid plans of any community manager rarely survive first contact with their user base.
 That said, taking time before launch to figure out what your need from your forum is the first step in getting what you want from it.